microsoft/MCAPSTechConnect2024-lab214/skillable/exercise2.md

 >
 > - The `GetDestinations()` method accepts in input a list of tags that describe the type of trip the user is trying to organize.
 However, the user didn't provide any tag in the prompt.
 The LLM has automatically generated the tags based on the prompt, which is why the agent has returned only destinations that are related to art and history.
 > - The `GetTemperature()` method requires the latitude and the longitude of the location for which we want the current temperature.
 However, these coordinates aren't stored in the list of destinations.
 The LLM has automatically generated them, which is why the agent has returned the current temperature for each of them.

+## Conclusion
+Great job!
+You have now concluded the lab and you're ready to start building agents to tackle your business processes!